 From left to right: Outdoor Research Clairvoyant, Arc'teryx Theta AR, Norrona Trollveggan dri3, Arc'teryx Beta AR, Mountain Hardwear Torsun.
 Bottom left to right: Patagonia Piolet and Arc'teryx Alpha SV.

-Of all the products tested, we really feel in love with the Norrona for its exceptional balance of little comforts with functionality.
-In fact, it was in the running with our Editors' Choice Award Winner - the Alpha Theta for that very reason.
-Following closely behind was the Alpha SV, which has many functional features, like a harness compatible system and pockets that have cross-body access, but fewer comfort features.
-The Norrona on the other hand hosts super cozy chin warmers that keep you toasty when the frost is nipping.
-It also has long arms and a cut that doesn't allow the hem to ride up when you put your hands above your head.
-Other products like the Clairvoyant are minimalist in design and lack a number of features.
+The Alpha SV has many functional features, like a harness compatible system and pockets that have cross-body access.
+Tying at the top of the bunch in this metric is the Theta AR.
+Other products like the Clairvoyant are minimalist in design and lack some features.
 The Patagonia Piolet was another cozy hardshell jacket that has a warm liner, felted chin warmers AND hand warmers as well (the only one with this feature!).

 The Norrona dri3 almost won the Editors' Choice award for its great features.
 We thought it was a perfect ice climbing jacket due to its longer arms, and no-lift fit.

 In general, the Arc'teryx models scored top marks for durability.
 Their construction is supreme with complex stitching and welded overlays that ensure the shell will last close to a lifetime.
 Many Arc'teryx owners gloat about the durability with a huge trade-off for price.
-One thing we did not like about the Beta AR was that after tugging on the pulltab of the hood's cinching system, the top popped off.
-This happened with the Norrona jacket on the waist adjustment tab as well.
+One thing we did not like about the Beta AR was that after tugging on the pull tab of the hood's cinching system, the top popped off.
 Aside from that, we didn't notice any wear and tear after three months of testing.
-We also loved the bomber zippers on the Arc'teryx, Norrona, and Outdoor Research products.
+We also loved the bomber zippers on the Arc'teryx and Outdoor Research products.
 On the other end, we are wary of the tiny toothed zippers used in the Mountain Hardwear and Patagonia pieces.
-However, no need to worry because all these manufacturers, with the exception of Norrona, back their products with a lifetime guarantee.
+No need to worry, however, because all these manufacturers back their products with a lifetime guarantee.
 This includes zippers.
 So if it breaks, send it in for a fix.